Skip to content

 UsesDescription

-An example is the case of Celotex Corp v.
-Catrett, 477 U.S. 317 (1986), where the Supreme Court recognized deposition transcripts to support or oppose summary judgment motions under Rule 56 of the Federal Rules of Civil Procedure.
-The Court held that:”Rule 56(e) permits a proper summary judgment motion to be opposed by any of the kinds of evidentiary materials listed in Rule 56(c), except the mere pleadings themselves, and depositions clearly fall within this category.” — Celotex Corp. v.
-Catrett, 477 U.S. at 324.This decision paved the way for the use of deposition transcripts in pretrial legal proceedings.
+Summary JudgmentSupport or oppose motions by showing the presence or absence of factual disputes.
+An example is the case of Celotex Corp. v.
+Catrett, 477 U.S. 317 (1986), in which the Supreme Court recognized the use of deposition transcripts to support or oppose summary judgment motions under Rule 56 of the Federal Rules of Civil Procedure.
+The Court held that: ”Rule 56(e) permits a proper summary judgment motion to be opposed by any of the kinds of evidentiary materials listed in Rule 56(c), except the mere pleadings themselves, and depositions clearly fall within this category.” — Celotex Corp. v.
+Catrett, 477 U.S. at 324.
+This decision paved the way for the use of deposition transcripts in pretrial legal proceedings.

 Trial PreparationReview testimony, identify areas for questioning, and develop strategies.